Arunava6171/Arunava6171/README.md

 During my college days I developed a **Spam Mail Prediction System**.

-* **The Solution:** Leveraging **Python, Machine Learning, and the TF-IDF vectorization technique**, I engineered a model designed for real-world application.
+* **The Problem:** Leveraging **Python, Machine Learning, and the TF-IDF vectorization technique**, I engineered a model designed for real-world application.
-* **The Result:** The system achieved an impressive **95% prediction accuracy**, sharpening my ability to deliver high-performance, tangible solutions.
+* **The Solution:** The system achieved an impressive **95% prediction accuracy**, sharpening my ability to deliver high-performance, tangible solutions.

 ---